-Birding Languedoc is pleased to partner with fully-bonded inbound travel agency L’Authentic France, who are licenced by the French Tourism board to sell all-inclusive tours.
-By booking a tour through Birding Languedoc with L’Authentic France, your money is safe and your rights are protected!
+Birding Languedoc is pleased to partner with inbound travel agency Contrées Sauvages Destination Wild, who are licenced by the French Tourism board to sell all-inclusive tours.
+By booking a tour through Birding Languedoc with Contrées Sauvages Destination Wild, your money is safe and your rights are protected!

-To avoid any uncertainty over exchange rates, you will only be asked to pay a deposit when a trip is confirmed.
-At this point, you may choose to pay in full.
-This will allow you to avoid any increase in the cost to you from changes in the exchange rate.
+Our trips are sold in Euros.
+However, you will only be asked to pay a deposit once a trip is confirmed.
+At that point, you may choose to pay in full.
+This will avoid any increase in the cost of the trip to you that might be caused by changes in the exchange rate.